-Part I of a two-part exhibition addressing the urgent need to live sustainably within Earth's finite resources
+Part I of a multi-part exhibition addressing the urgent need to live sustainably within Earth's finite resources

 As human population and consumption grow, we will make ever-increasing demands upon the forests, pastures, cropland, fisheries and other biologically productive areas of this planet we call home.
 Today, humanity uses the equivalent of 1.6 planets to satisfy our demands for natural resources and waste absorption, and we are on track to require the resources of two planets well before mid-century.
 Art Works For Change, along with our partners at Global Footprint Network, Earth Day Network and World Wildlife Fund, invite you to explore these issues through the unique lens of contemporary art.

 Part I of the Exhibition (now on view)

 Featuring highlights of our call to artists.
 Launched on August 13, 2015 (Earth Overshoot Day 2015) to mark the date when humanity has exhausted nature’s budget for the year.

 Part II of the Exhibition (launching Earth Day 2016)